-For repeat prescriptions of regular medication, please return the computerised request slip, ensuring you put a tick by the side of all required items.
+For repeat prescriptions of regular medication, please return the completed request form below, ensuring you put a tick by the side of all required items.
 We normally require two working days for the processing of these requests, but you will need to allow slightly longer if the prescription is to be posted (please provide a stamped addressed envelope).
 For safety reasons, requests cannot be taken over the telephone or via email.
+Repeat Prescription Request

-Alternatively you could register for Online Services and order your repeat medication via the internet – click the link on our home page to find out how to register for this service.
+Alternatively you could register for Online Services and order your repeat medication via the internet – click the link to the right or on our home page to find out how to register for this service.

 Most prescriptions are now printed by computer.